 The journalist Ronza Salem in Ankawa 2, Erbil Gouvernorate, 2016.
 Copyrights: Radio Al-Salam.

 Its technical partner is “Radios Sans Frontières” (Radio Without Borders), a French association which funds and trains independent radios in developing countries.
-Founded in 2003, RSF has been and remains active in Mali, in Cameroon, in Madagascar, in Nicaragua, in DRC and in Afghanistan.
+Founded in 2003, RSF has been and remains active in Mali, in Cameroon, in Madagascar, in Nicaragua, in Congo and in Afghanistan.

 L’Oeuvre d’Orient, a faith-based association founded in 1856 and dedicated to the Christians of the East, is a historical partner and funder of the project.
 The association runs relief and reconstruction projects in 23 countries, mainly in the Middle East.

 Since December 2017, we extended our broadcasting capacity to Dohuk and the North of Nineveh plain thanks to the support of the “Centre de crise et de soutien” (Crisis and Relief Center) of the French Ministry of Europe and Foreign Affairs.
 As a part of its post-crisis stabilization activities, the Center funded the initial investment and committed to supports the related costs for the two first years.

 Since December 2021, Radio Al-Salam has been financially backed by the Agence Française de Développement (French development agency), a public organization in charge of operating the French development and international solidarity policy.